Cecco di Pietro: Style

-During his career Cecco worked in themes common to other artists of the Trecento period.
-Much of the artwork produced by Cecco was of the Virgin and Child such as The Virgin and Child With Donors in 1386, which was part of a polyptych that has since been separated and its various pieces are located in different museums around the world.
-In documents from 1380 we see that Cecco was referred to as anziano or “elder” in Italian.
+During his career, Cecco worked on themes common to other artists of the Trecento period.
+Much of the artwork produced by Cecco was of the Virgin and Child, such as The Virgin and Child With Donors in 1386, which was part of a polyptych that has since been separated, and its various pieces are located in different museums around the world.
+In documents from 1380, we see that Cecco was referred to as anziano or “elder” in Italian.
 This classifies him as a representative of the “San Simoncino di Porta” parish that he belonged to in Pisa.

 Initial evaluations by early art historians looked on Cecco di Pietro's work as not being historically or technically significant.
 Additionally, some early art historians did not critically consider the Pisan School as a whole.
-Later Cecco's work has been reevaluated, and is now seen as one of the Pisan masters with his own unique style.
+Later, Cecco's work has been reevaluated, and is now seen as one of the Pisan masters with his own unique style.
 His style evolved over his career, starting first as an example of the Pisan School of painting and eventually developing into a hybrid of Sienese and Pisan styles.
 Cecco's greatest influence from the Pisan school was in his use of punches, a decoration trend where the artist would punch shapes and patterns out of metal to be incorporated in the painting that was very popular in Tuscany during the Trecento.

 His earlier work such as The Madonna and Child with Donors is more naturalistic when compared with his later works, where his figures take on a more elongated and ethereal appearance similar to the Sienese style at the time.
 This is seen most prominently in the depiction of the head of the child.
 Another work that clearly displays this shift towards more ethereal figures is the recently restored Virgin and Child Playing with a Gold Finch..
-In this painting the Madonna's face and neck have taken on a longer more drawn appearance, and the fingers of the Madonna are long and slender.
+In this painting, the Madonna's face and neck have taken on a longer, more drawn appearance, and the fingers of the Madonna are long and slender.

 It is unknown what exactly brought about this shift in Cecco's style but there is some work that suggests that Sienese painter Luca di Tommè may have been an influence.
-Whether through direct mentorship or Cecco's admiration of his work, there are many similarities between works of Tommè and later works of Cecco.
+Whether through direct mentorship or Cecco's admiration of his work, there are many similarities between the works of Tommè and the later works of Cecco.
 These similarities can be seen between Cecco's Polpytch of the Crucifixion from 1386 and a similar scene by di Tomme from 1366.
-Cecco created many works in this hybrid style which presents an example into the shifting styles of painters at the start of the Italian Renaissance.
+Cecco created many works in this hybrid style, which presents an example of the shifting styles of painters at the start of the Italian Renaissance.